karllhughes/learn/_posts/2020-10-09-javascript-blogs.md

 ### 15. **[DHTMLX](https://dhtmlx.com/blog/)**

 DHTMLX is a Javascript UI framework that provides high-speed web and mobile app development with customizable HTML5 UI controls.
 This blog is more applicable if you use DHTMLX, but even without, there is some value to be extracted here.
-Predictably, many of the blog's articles are product updates or tutorials specifically for their product suite.
+Predictably, many of the blog’s articles are product updates or tutorials specifically for their product suite.
 However, there is a healthy amount of otherwise relevant but non-company promotional pieces.
 The blog is strictly technical, and thus posts are geared towards active developers familiar with programming fundamentals.
-The blog's writing quality is not perfect but compares well against other company blogs.
+This developer blog’s writing quality is not perfect but compares well against other company blogs.
 Articles are formatted sensibly and utilize a variety of supporting images and code examples.
 The blog is published regularly, but not exclusively limited to Javascript.

 * Writing Quality - 4
 * Consistency -  3